The Issue: PFAS chemicals don’t belong in food packaging.

 PFAS chemicals have been dubbed “forever chemicals”, because they are extremely persistent, lasting thousands of years.
 That’s because all PFAS chemicals have carbon and fluorine atoms bonded together.
 This is one of the strongest bonds possible.

 The most widely studied PFAS chemicals, PFOA and PFOS, are toxic, linked to cancer, birth defects, high cholesterol and other harmful health effects.
-PFOA and PFOS are no longer manufactured in the United States, but they still appear in our products, including food packaging.
+PFOA and PFOS are no longer manufactured in the United States, but they have contaminated water systems across the country.Due to a major environmental class action lawsuit, industry has stopped making PFOA and PFOS.

-As research on the health hazards of PFOA and PFOS has become public, industry replaced these chemicals with similar, but slightly modified chemicals.
-Unfortunately, research is emerging showing that these replacement chemicals are also toxic.
+But, they have replaced these chemicals with similar, but slightly modified chemicals.
+Unfortunately, research shows that these replacement chemicals are also toxic.